minisketOriG/MiniSkeTOriG/README.md

 - 👋 Hi, I’m @MiniSkeTOriG
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning React (JavaScript Framework)
+- 🌱 I’m currently learning React (JavaScript & Typescript)
-- 💞️ I’m looking to collaborate on a web or app development(Android) project
+- 💞️ I’m looking to collaborate on a web or app development project
-- 😄 Pronouns: I only accept a He/Him because I only believe in the two true genders
+- 😄 Pronouns: I only accept a He/Him.
-- ⚡ Fun fact: I fell in love with coding at the time I was trying to understand computers
+- ⚡ Fun fact: I fell in love with coding the very first day I met Java.
-- 🚥 I'm already very good with Java,Html,CSS,JavaScript,PHP
+- 🚥 I'm already very good with Java,HTML,CSS,JavaScript,PHP
-- 😒 A language I'll never learn?
-Python!!
-(No reason)
+- 😒 A language that I dislike ?
+Ow Python!!
+Just because I don't like snakes.
-- 🥷 Very good with databases such as SQLite, MongoDB, FirebaseDB
+- 🥷 I can work with databases such as SQLite, MongoDB, FirebaseDB.